In Cooperation With :

 Although there are occasionally good reasons to vary the order, it is usually good to present the data on the sample or population first.
 Try to provide as much helpful descriptive data as space permits and provide a summary table by including a correlation matrix with the means, standard deviations, and alphas of all independent, dependent, moderator, mediator, and control variables.

-The methods should explain clearly how the research carried out such as data sources (where the data was collected, from whom the data was collected, and when the data was collected), techniques of collection (descriptions of the constructs and measures should be in order, generally consistent with literature review), and the processing.
+The methods should explain clearly how the research was carried out, such as data sources (where the data was collected, from whom the data was collected, and when the data was collected), techniques of collection (descriptions of the constructs and measures should be in order, generally consistent with literature review), and the processing.

 The method must clearly describe the research design, its procedures, and how the data is analyzed.